kawin048/CLOUD_TASK1-APPENGINE/README.md

 ```
 This command will:

--Detect the runtime from app.yaml.
+- Detect the runtime from app.yaml.
--Upload your app to Google App Engine.
+- Upload your app to Google App Engine.
--Deploy it using the specified configuration.
+- Deploy it using the specified configuration.

 5.Access Your Application
 After deployment, you’ll see a link to access your App Engine app in the terminal output.
 You can also open it by running: